現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer37:

-The content of the Resume is at your discretion, but please include details that help assess the feasibility of your new business or business startup activities.
-For example, you may include your academic major and research focus, as well as your work experience and achievements.
+The content of the Resume is at your discretion, however, please include information that allows us to assess the novelty of the business and the feasibility of the startup activities.
+For example, details such as your academic major or research topics at school, professional experience, and achievements can be helpful.

 If there is not enough space, feel free to add extra lines as needed.